Second Trinity Challenge Sculls

 - The entrance fee shall be determined by the First and Third Trinity Boat Club (subject to Rule 4.45).

-- The name of each competitor, together with the entrance fee, and the name of his Club or College, must reach the race secretary not later than the Friday before the race.
+- The name of each competitor, together with the entrance fee, and the name of their Club or College, must reach the race secretary not later than the Friday before the race.

 - Members of the First and Third Trinity Boat Club shall be exempt from the entrance fee.